CreateSpace Independent Publishing | 2017

 Okay, first things first: I do not typically read werewolf fiction because I’m not a big fan of the werewolf mythos unless I’m playing Skyrim and become one to join the Companions, then it can come in handy.

-Given the choice that we typically get, vampires or werewolves, pick one!
-I am much more into vampires.
+Given the choices that we typically get – vampires or werewolves, pick one! – I am much more into vampires.

 People who turn into big, scary dogs is just kind of weird.
 But I get the appeal to horror fans.

 That being said, this book is pretty decent even for a werewolf hater like myself.

 It starts with Thomas Spell and his sexy girlfriend getting into some crazy shit in Paris, which leads to him getting bit by a werewolf.
 Five years later, said girlfriend is dead for mysterious evil reasons and Thomas is living under a new name, Ben Ramsey, and looking to his friends in science to cure him while also running a side job as a pet detective to barely pay the bills.

 One thing this book definitely has going for it is non-stop action.
 There is literally no downtime.
 Once shit starts happening it doesn’t stop happening.
-Oh God, I’m going to start singing Smash Mouth…
+Oh for fuck’s sake, I’m going to start singing Smash Mouth…